edsonencinas/philippines_earthquake/README.md

-Earthquake Activity Analysis in the Philippines (PHIVOLCS Data) Tools Used
+# Earthquake Activity Analysis in the Philippines (PHIVOLCS Data)
+### Tools Used
-Excel – data cleaning and feature engineering
+- **Excel** – data cleaning and feature engineering
-Tableau – exploratory analysis and interactive dashboards
+- **Tableau** – exploratory analysis and interactive dashboards

-1. Project Background & Objective
+### 1. Project Background & Objective

 The Philippines lies along the Pacific Ring of Fire and experiences frequent seismic activity.
 This project analyzes a PHIVOLCS earthquake catalog containing tens of thousands of recorded seismic events to answer the following questions:

-How severe are earthquakes in the Philippines overall?
+- How severe are earthquakes in the Philippines overall?

-Which regions experience the most frequent and severe activity?
+- Which regions experience the most frequent and severe activity?

-When do earthquake surges occur?
+- When do earthquake surges occur?

-What factors best predict whether an earthquake is felt by the population?
+- What factors best predict whether an earthquake is felt by the population?

 The goal is to translate raw seismic data into actionable insights that support monitoring, preparedness, and risk awareness.

-2. Dataset Overview
+### 2. Dataset Overview

 The dataset includes:

-Timestamp (DateTimePH)
+- Timestamp (DateTimePH)

-Latitude & Longitude
+- Latitude & Longitude

-Depth (km)
+- Depth (km)

-Magnitude
+- Magnitude

-Region / General Location
+- Region / General Location

-Felt indicator (Yes / No)
+- Felt indicator (Yes / No)

 Each row represents one earthquake event, making the dataset suitable for event-based trend and frequency analysis

-Julius AI_ Chat with Your Data …

-.

-3. Data Preparation & Feature Engineering
+### 3. Data Preparation & Feature Engineering

-To make the data analysis-ready, the following transformations were applied:
+- To make the data analysis-ready, the following transformations were applied:

-Extracted Date, Month, Week, and Hour from timestamps
+- Extracted Date, Month, Week, and Hour from timestamps

-Created Magnitude Classes (Micro → Major) based on standard seismic definitions
+- Created Magnitude Classes (Micro → Major) based on standard seismic definitions

-Categorized Depth into Shallow, Intermediate, and Deep
+- Categorized Depth into Shallow, Intermediate, and Deep

-Flagged Felt Earthquakes using the reported indicator
+- Flagged Felt Earthquakes using the reported indicator

 These derived fields enabled time-based aggregation, severity analysis, and geographic comparisons.

-4. Key Insights & Findings
+### 4. Key Insights & Findings
-4.1 Earthquake Severity Distribution
+## 4.1 Earthquake Severity Distribution

-Insight
+**Insight**
-The earthquake catalog is overwhelmingly dominated by low-magnitude events.
+The earthquake catalog is overwhelmingly dominated by **low-magnitude events**.

-~78.5% of earthquakes are Micro (<3.0)
+- ~78.5% of earthquakes are Micro (<3.0)

-~17.4% are Minor (3.0–3.9)
+- ~17.4% are Minor (3.0–3.9)

-Only a very small fraction reach M ≥ 6.0
+- Only a very small fraction reach M ≥ 6.0

-Julius AI_ Chat with Your Data …

-Implication
+**Implication**
 Dashboards and alerts should emphasize frequency and clustering of small events, while treating large earthquakes as high-impact outliers rather than the norm.

-4.2 Regional Concentration of Earthquakes
+## 4.2 Regional Concentration of Earthquakes

-Insight
+**Insight**
 Seismic activity is not evenly distributed geographically.

-Region XIII has the highest number of recorded events
+- Region XIII has the highest number of recorded events

-Region XI stands out for having both high event counts and higher magnitudes
+- Region XI stands out for having both high event counts and higher magnitudes

-Some regions experience fewer events but higher intensity outliers
+- Some regions experience fewer events but higher intensity outliers

-Julius AI_ Chat with Your Data …

-Implication
+**Implication**
 Risk assessment should distinguish between:

 Most frequent regions and